Goal Kernel Planning: Linearly-Solvable Non-Markovian Policies for Logical Tasks with Goal-Conditioned Options: Algorithm: Linearly-Solvable Goal Kernel Dynamic Programming

-Figure \ref{fig:GIE_main} demonstrates both GIE equations for an environment with a cliff that the agent can descend, but not ascend, resulting in different $P_\kappa$-matrices depending on the grounding.
-Since $P_\kappa$ is a function of $h$ indirectly through $\kappa$, differences can only arise in $P_\kappa$ under different sub-goal connectivity structures.
-These connectivity structures are stored in the matrix $K(i,g) = \kappa((x,a)_g,\dg|(x,a)_i,\pi_\dg)$, which represents the global connectivity of the sub-goals.
-Furthermore, recall that $Q_\pi = diag(\mathbf{z}_\pi)$ where $\mathbf{z}_\pi$ is a concatenated state-action vector of all low-level desirability functions in $\mc Z_{GS}$.
+Figure~\ref{fig:GIE_main} demonstrates both GIE equations for an environment with a cliff that the agent can descend, but not ascend, resulting in different $G$-matrices depending on the grounding.
+Since $G$ is a function of $F$, differences can only arise in $G$ under different sub-goal connectivity structures.
+These connectivity structures are stored in the \textit{feasibility matrix} $K(i,g) = J((x,a)_g|(x,a)_i,o_{\dg})$, which represents the global connectivity of the sub-goals.
+Furthermore, recall that $Q_{o_{\dg}} = \text{diag}(\mathbf{z}_\dg)$ where $\mathbf{z}_\dg$ is a concatenated state-action vector of all low-level desirability functions in $\mc Z_{AS}$.
 Because the desirability function is defined as $z(x) = e^{-v(x)}$, constant multiples of $z$ translate into constant additives of $v(x)$, (i.e. $\gamma z(x) = e^{-(v(x)+\alpha)}$ where $\gamma = e^{-\alpha}$).
-Since we are working with shortest path polices, to better illustrate the tc-GIE relationship in Figure \ref{fig:GIE_main}, we construct a matrix $S$ of shortest path distances which are derived from the value function divided by the internal state cost, which gives us the shortest path distance, i.e. $S(i,g) = \frac{v_g((x,a)_i)}{c}$, where $c$ is the constant internal state-action cost used to define $q(x,a)$, and $v_g = -log(z_g)$ is the value function corresponding to the low-level policy with boundary state $(x,a)_g$.
-The new grounding functions preserve the solution under an additive constant $\alpha$ to inter-subgoal distances, which translates into a multiplicative constant $e^{-a}e^{1/c}$ between desirability functions used to define $Q_\pi$.
-Therefore, even between environments with different obstacle constraints, we can compute that two tasks in the grounded subspace are exactly the same because they share the same underlying objective function.
-The t-GIE is also depicted in Figure \ref{fig:GIE_main}: task $T_3$ in $E_3$ does not share a policy cost matrix with a multiplicative constant with $T_1,T_2$, however, the feasibility structure remains the same and we can therefore set $Q_\pi \leftarrow I$ for both problems to obtain the same objective function.
+Since we are working with shortest path policies, to better illustrate the tc-GIE relationship in Fig. \ref{fig:GIE_main}, we construct a matrix $S$ of shortest path distances which are derived from the value function divided by the non-terminal state cost, which gives us the shortest path distance, i.e. $S(i,g) = \frac{v_g((x,a)_i)}{c}$, where $c$ is the constant non-terminal state-action cost used to define $q(x,a)$, and $v_g = -\log(z_\dg)$ is the value function corresponding to the low-level policy with terminal state $(x,a)_g$.
+The new affordance functions preserve the solution under an additive constant $\alpha$ to inter-subgoal distances, which translates into a multiplicative constant $e^{-a}e^{1/c}$ between desirability functions used to define $Q_o$.
+Therefore, even between environments with different obstacle constraints, we can compute that two tasks in the affordance subspace are exactly the same because they share the same underlying objective function.
+We emphasize that this will only occur in the case where the sub-goal distances happen to be the same across the environments up to an additive constant, any deviation from this condition may mean that the optimal solution has changed.
+The t-GIE is also depicted in Fig. \ref{fig:GIE_main}: task $T_3$ in $E_3$ does not share a policy cost matrix with a multiplicative constant with $T_1,T_2$; however, the feasibility structure remains the same and $Q_o$ is set to $I$ for both problems to obtain the same objective function.